-Caution: Do not use aviation kerosene fuel JP4.

-JP5 and JP8 can be used, but they can affect engine performance and wear in the fuel injection pump could increase.
-It is recommended that you consult the Technical Service Department of Perkins International Limited at Peterborough if aviation kerosene fuel is to be used.

-Caution: Aviation kerosene fuels are more flammable than diesel fuel and need careful storage and careful management.
+- Do not use aviation kerosene fuel JP4.
+JP5 and JP8 can be used, but they can affect engine performance and wear in the fuel injector units could increase.
+It is recommended that you consult the Technical Service Department of Perkins International Limited at Peterborough if aviation kerosene fuel is to be used. - Aviation kerosene fuels are more flammable than diesel fuel and need careful storage and careful management.